ArchieAtkinson/berth/README.md

 Containers names are split into three, separated by a `-`:
 `berth-Bar-a667d944e9480d0d`

-The first part is simple, just `berth` to identify it as created by `berth`.
+The first part is simple, just `berth` to identify it was created by `berth`.

 The second part, which is `Bar` in this example, is the name of the environment.